 Dogs on the métro

-On October 15, 2022, we are launching a pilot project allowing dogs in the métro under certain conditions.
+A pilot project is currently underway to allow dogs in the métro under certain conditions.
 Dogs will not be allowed on buses or paratransit vehicles.

 Riding the métro with your dog

 - Dogs may only be brought into the métro between the hours of 10:00 a.m. and 3:00 p.m. and after 7:00 p.m.
 Monday to Friday, as well as on Saturdays, Sundays and holidays.

 - Pet dogs may be brought into the métro on leash:

 - Monday to Friday: between 10:00 a.m. and 3:00 p.m. and after 7:00 p.m.

 - Saturday, Sunday and holidays: all day

 - During certain events, ridership increases significantly.
 For safety reasons, pet dogs on leash may be prohibited during certain periods.

 - All dogs must wear a muzzle from the time they enter the station until they leave.